Forecasting river flow using neural intelligence models and LARS-WG models (Case study: Kashkan Watershed)

 Introduction

-Due to water resources limitation in the country, future decisions will be in based on future status.
-In the present study, to investigate the effect of climate change on hydrological components (minimum temperature, maximum temperature, precipitation, and sunshine hours), the information of Kamalvand water gauging station from the headwaters of Kashkan river located in Khorramabad city and Khorramabad meteorological stations were used.
-For this purpose, taking into account the climate information by LARS-WG software, their values were predicted in the future under three scenarios A1B, A2, and B1 as three periods of 34 years in 3 three years (from 2011 to 2113).
-Considering the limited water resources in the country, making management decisions will require knowing the future state of water resources.
+Due to water resources limitations in the country, future decisions will be based on future status.
+In the present study, to investigate the effect of climate change on hydrological components (minimum temperature, maximum temperature, precipitation, and sunshine hours), the information of Kamalvand water gauging station from the headwaters of Kashkan River located in Khorramabad City and Khorramabad meteorological stations were used.
+For this purpose, taking into account the climate information by LARS-WG software, their values were predicted in the future under three scenarios including A1B, A2, and B1 in three time periods of 34 years from 2011 to 2113.
+Considering the limited water resources, making management decisions will require knowing the future state of water resources.
 This phenomenon can cause considerable damage in vulnerable areas.
-Therefore, because water and its related issues are among the main concerns of mankind in the coming periods, it is necessary to evaluate the occurrence of climate change and the extent of its impact on water resources.
-Considering the importance of knowing the amount of river flow in hydrological studies and water resources management, and the lack of information about the changes in the amount of river flow in the coming years, this study was designed and implemented to predict the daily flow of the Kashkan River in Khorramabad city in the coming years.
-To achieve this purpose, with the application of the atmospheric general circulation model and various intelligent neural models, the prediction of river flow with high accuracy under different climate change scenarios was considered.
+Therefore, as water and its related issues are among the main concerns of mankind in the coming periods, it is necessary to evaluate the occurrence of climate change and the extent of its impact on water resources.
+According to the importance of knowing the amount of river flow in hydrological studies and water resources management, and the lack of information about the changes in the amount of river flow in the coming years, this study was designed and implemented to predict the daily flow of the Kashkan River in Khorramabad City in the coming years.
+To achieve this purpose, with the application of the atmospheric general circulation model and various intelligent neural models, the prediction of river flow with high accuracy under different climate change scenarios was examined.

 Material and Methods